The All China Lawyers Association's "Notice of the release and publication of the 'Amendment to the Lawyers' Practice Code of Conduct'"

 1. Add one article after article 2 of the Lawyers' Practice Code of Conduct to be article 3: "Lawyers shall have supporting the leadership of the Chinese Communist Party, and supporting the socialist rule of law as basic requirements for practice."

-2. Add one paragraph to article 6 of the Lawyers' Practice Code of Conduct to be article the second paragraph: " lawyers shall not use their identity as lawyers or the name of their law firms to hype individual cases, attack the Socialist system, or engage in activities that endanger national security; and must use their identify as lawyers to incite, instigate, or organize the relevant interest groups, disrupt order and undermine normal social order; and must not use their identity as lawyers to instigate or direct parties to collude or fabricate evidence, interfering with normal judicial activities".
+2. Add one paragraph to article 6 of the Lawyers' Practice Code of Conduct to be article the second paragraph: " lawyers shall not use their identity as lawyers or the name of their law firms to hype individual cases, attack the Socialist system, or engage in activities that endanger national security; and must not use their identity as lawyers to instigate or direct parties to collude or fabricate evidence, interfering with normal judicial activities".